-Lake Winona is under a unique protection agreement between CAW and the U.S. Forest Service.
-The lake's entire watershed is within the Ouachita National Forest.
+Lake Maumelle has been CAW's primary water source for 50 years and the Watershed Management Program is to ensure our continued long-term use of the reservoir.
+Lake Winona, our second water source, is under a unique protection agreement with the U.S. Forest Service.
+The lake's entire 27,250 acres of watershed are within the Ouachita National Forest.